Marketing & Media Blog, Social Media

 Maintaining a consistent visual style is standard in brand marketing.
 So why do so many brands fail to follow those same guidelines on their social media pages?

-Having a strong social presence is essential in almost all industries, and failing to carry over your brand standards to social—and, therefore, not taking advantage of your already established brand recognition—could be costly when you consider the competition for customer eyes.
+Having a strong social presence is essential in almost all industries, and failing to carry over your brand standards to social—and, therefore, not taking advantage of your already-established brand recognition—could be costly when you consider the competition for customer eyes.
 It is no longer optional to make sure your social profile is up to snuff if you expect to build a loyal following.

-Profile Icons: The Need to Be Clean
+Profile Icons: They Need to Be Clean

-Figure 1: Arby’s Twitter Page
+Figure 1: Arby’s X (formerly Twitter) Page Desktop and Mobile

 Subtle or Straightforward: Using Your Head(er)